21 Computer Science (CS) CV Examples For 2026

 Work briefcase

-As a computer science professional, you have a wide range of career choices, so include your top three roles where you excelled beyond everyone else.
+As a computer science professional, you have a wide range of career choices, so include your top three roles where you excelled above everyone else.

 • Tested 9 software features before release, reducing recurring user complaints by 22% within one quarter.

-• Mentored three junior colleagues in agile methodologies, ensuring 98% of features were released on time.
+• Mentored 3 juniors in agile methodologies, ensuring 98% of features were released on time.

 When you’re looking for a computer science internship or your first full-time role as a developer, projects are essential on your CV.

-These can either be projects you completed as part of a course or something you went out and built on your own.
-Projects are the best way to show a potential employer that you can take what you learned in your course and apply it to the real world.
+These can either be projects you completed as part of a course or something you went out and created on your own.
+Projects are the best way to show a potential employer that you can take what you learned in lessons and apply it to the real world.

-Moreover, they’re an excellent way to show your interest in coding beyond your coursework.
-In your projects, specify exactly what you created and the languages or libraries you used.
+Moreover, they’re an excellent way to demonstrate your interest in coding beyond your coursework.
+In your projects, specify exactly what you created and the languages/libraries you utilised.
 Here are some examples:

 Social media planner